-Error Message Notes ORA-00604: error occurred at recursive SQL level 1 Indicates incorrect permissions.
-Ask your Oracle Database administrator to rerun the Flexera 'audit user' script (for details, see Credentials for Direct Collection of Oracle Inventory).
-Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
+Error Message Notes ORA-00604: error Indicates incorrect permissions.
+Ask your Oracle Database administrator to occurred at recursive rerun the Flexera 'audit user' script (for details, see Credentials for Direct Collection of Oracle Inventory).
+SQL level 1 Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
 If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
 The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
-For more information, see the eTrust Access Control Administration Guide (https://supportcontent.ca.com/cadocs/0/g007711e.pdf).
-ORA-00257: archiver error.
-Connect internal only, until freed Indicates an archive error.
-Ask your Oracle Database administrator to check the archiver.log file for the error.
+For more information, see the eTrust Access Control Administration Guide (https://supportcontent.ca.com/cadocs/0/ g007711e.pdf).
+ORA-00257: archiver Indicates an archive error.
+Ask your Oracle Database administrator to check error.
+Connect internal the archiver.log file for the error.